Mustaqode/InternetSpeedTester/README.md

   2) Add required dependencies if you want to use coroutine.
 The coroutine function suspends until the result is obtained from the network call.
   3) Add required permissions.

   I hope this library will be useful to you.
-Contribute if you want to improve this or you got any better approach.
+Contribute if you want to improve this with a better approach.
 Thanks for visiting.